emkrysto/FlutterSimpleDatabase/README.md

-# FlutterSimpleDatabase
+# Flutter Simple Database

-Simple SQFlite database example in Flutter
+Simple SQFlite CRUD operations in Flutter

+## Getting Started

+This project is a starting point for a Flutter application.